Marketing to Make Your Audience Happier

 Another valuable form of shared media is user-generated content (UGC), which occurs when members of a community create and share social media content using your brand or service.
 While this form of shared media may be paid (i.e., a contract with a social media influencer), the best type of UGC is created at no cost to you simply because people like and trust your brand’s products or services.

-A brand’s message that has been evaluated and shared by a third party increases the credibility of the message.
-A survey by YouGov in 2014 indicated that only 50% of the survey respondents in the United States trusted paid advertising content.
-1 out of 2 people have an inherent distrust of paid advertising.
+A brand’s message evaluated and shared by a third party increases its credibility.
+A 2014 YouGov survey found that only 50% of respondents in the United States trusted paid advertising content.
+1 out of 2 people has an inherent distrust of paid advertising.
 They are presumably unhappy with the advertising content they consume and thus less likely to refer the advertised brand or product to their friends and colleagues.

 Conclusion

-While paid media is a necessary and important part of your marketing strategy, you want to include earned media as part of your long-term, overall marketing strategy.
+While paid media is a necessary and important part of your marketing strategy, you should also include earned media as part of your long-term, overall strategy.
 If you are receiving earned media, you know your organization’s mission and products or services are aligned with your target markets’ values and needs.
-Best of all, it’s cost-effective marketing, potentially reducing your spending on paid advertising, and it means your messaging is contributing to your audience’s happiness and building trust.
+Best of all, it’s cost-effective marketing that can reduce your paid advertising expenses, help your messaging contribute to your audience’s happiness, and build trust.